 3.0 hours each | THREE-credits-per-hour each | 9.0 Mainpro+ credits each | EACH UNIQUE

-The Royal College of Physicians and Surgeons of Canada accepts Mainpro+ credits as equivalent (1:1) to MOC credits for Section 1 (i.e., Group Learning).
+The Royal College accepts Mainpro+ credits as equivalent (1:1) to MOC credits for Section 1 (i.e., Group Learning).
 As such, each three-hour, three-credits-per-hour module counts for 9.0 credits in MAINPORT.

 OVERVIEW